 Salzburg River Cruise

-A cruise along the river in Salzburg is a nice activity with the kids (AND if you have a Salzburg Card*, it is included!
+A Salzburg river cruise is a nice activity with the kids (AND if you have a Salzburg Card*, the Salzburg river cruise is included!
 We did pay the extra few dollars to get a VIP seat on the boat in the back for better pictures).

 Red Bull Hangar 7